TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 9/John 9.36.md

 ---

-He answered and said, And who is he, Lord, that I may believe on him?
+He answered, "Who is he, Lord, that I may believe in him?"